10up/classifai/README.md

 * To test excerpt generation, edit (or create) an item that supports excerpts.
 Note: only the block editor is supported.
 * Ensure this item has content saved.
 * Open the Excerpt panel in the sidebar and click on `Generate Excerpt`.
 * To test title generation, edit (or create) an item that supports titles.
-Note: only the block editor is supported.
 * Ensure this item has content saved.
 * Open the Summary panel in the sidebar and click on `Generate titles`.